neaorin/azure-sql-hol/Audit.md

         ![Navigation pane][9]
     2. The **Add Audit Files** dialog box opens.
 Select one of the **Add** options to choose whether to merge audit files from a local disk or import them from Azure Storage.
 You are required to provide your Azure Storage details and account key.

+   >[!TIP]
+   >You can find your storage account name and key by navigating to the storage account in the Azure portal, then clicking **Access keys**.

     3. After all files to merge have been added, click **OK** to complete the merge operation.